10 of the Best Tips for Your Mexico City Travel Guide [2025]

 Mexico City Transportation: Getting There & Around

-Mexico City.
+Those arriving by air will most likely fly into the Benito Juarez International Airport (MEX) in Mexico City.
 It’s the largest airport in Mexico and an important travel hub for all of Latin America.

-Solo travel tip: Plan to arrive during the day– or at least not late at night.
+Solo travel tip: Plan to arrive during the day—or at least not late at night.
 This will make it easier and less stressful to find your way to your hotel or Airbnb safely.

 Mexico City Airport Transportation